OfficeDev/Office-Add-in-samples/Samples/excel-add-in-custom-functions-using-web-workers/README.md

     The extension checks that the prerequisites are met before debugging starts.
 The terminal will alert you to any issues with your environment.
 After this process, the Excel desktop application launches and opens a new workbook with the sample add-in sideloaded.
 The add-in automatically opens as well.

+    If this is the first time that you have sideloaded an Office Add-in on your computer (or the first time in over a month), you may be prompted to delete an old certificate and/or to install a new one.
+Agree to both prompts.
+The first run requires installing dependency of this project, which might take 2~3 minutes or longer.
+During this time, there might be a dialog pop up at the lower right of the VSC screen.
+You should not interact with this dialog before the Office application launched.

 1. Stop Previewing Your Office Add-in.

     Once you are finished testing and debugging the add-in, select **Stop Previewing Your Office Add-in**.
 This closes the web server and removes the add-in from the registry and cache.